 Rain and Cold Weather Riding Tips

-A decent rain jacket and pants are your best defense.
+- A decent rain jacket and pants are your best defense.
 They both cut down on wind and keep you dry.
 If you can afford it, GoreTex or other breathable fabric will keep the rain out and keep you from feeling clammy.
+If you're on a budget thrift stores and camping surplus stores may have great deals on waterproof wear.
 Some cyclists like to use a rain cape, which covers your hands and allows airflow to prevent sweat-buildup.

-Fenders are also a very good investment by preventing your feet from getting soaked and your clothes from getting gritty and dirty.
+- Fenders are also a very good investment - they prevent your feet from getting soaked and your clothes from getting gritty and dirty.

-Nice extras include waterproof gloves, a snug hood or cap, a synthetic layer next to your skin to wick away moisture, and rain booties to go over your shoes.
+- Nice extras include waterproof gloves, a snug hood or cap, a synthetic layer next to your skin to wick away moisture, and rain booties to go over your shoes (or waterproof boots).